-Arizona WIOA Joint Operational Guidance 2016-1 ("Framework for One-Stop System Memorandum of Understanding") required Local Workforce Development Boards to develop and submit the Memorandum of Understanding by December 2, 2016.
-The required components included: Vision and Goals; System Design; System Access; Sharing System Services and Customers; and, Sharing One-Stop System Services and Operating Costs.
+Per the above references, Local Workforce Development Boards are required to develop and submit a Memorandum of Understanding.
+The required components include but are not limited to: Vision and Goals; System Design; System Access; Sharing System Services and Customers; and Sharing One-Stop System Services and Operating Costs.

-The requirements for the "Sharing of One-Stop System Services and Operating Costs" component included the following: "Final plan for how the local boards and partners will fund the infrastructure costs of the one-stop centers.
+The requirements for the "Sharing of One-Stop System Services and Operating Costs" component include the following: "Final plan for how the local boards and partners will fund the infrastructure costs of the one-stop centers.
 If a final plan regarding infrastructure costs is not complete when other sections of the MOU are ready, an interim infrastructure funding agreement may be included instead."

-Since that time, Training and Employment Guidance Letter WIOA No. 17-16 was issued with more details on the sharing of one-stop system costs (i.e., the Infrastructure Funding Agreement) and has extended the deadline for the completion (with signatures) of the IFA for PY 2017-18 by not later than January 1, 2018.
+Training and Employment Guidance Letter WIOA No. 17-16 includes more details on the sharing of one-stop system costs (i.e., the Infrastructure Funding Agreement).